JordanMRichards/patient-dashboard/README.md

   Note: I decided not to cache the data in client local storage due to the sensitivity of the data.

-  ### Why does this Next.js app not handle the API itself?
+  ### Why isn't the API located in the Next.js codebase?
   I decided to keep this separate from this Next.js web app for the following reasons:
   - code-ownership: supports dedicated API-focused team
   - dependency management - separate dependency structure makes it easier to reason about the dependencies which are related to the web app itself, vs only utilised for the back-end (such as`@fast-csv/parse`)